The fool who continues to follow in the footsteps of a fool

 The final touch on that whole gruesome farce was Judge Ganey’s statement.
 He said: “What is really at stake here is the survival of the kind of economy under which America has grown to greatness, the free-enterprise system.”
 He said it, while delivering the most staggering blow that the free-enterprise system had ever sustained, while sentencing to jail seven of its best representatives and thus declaring that the very class of men who brought America to greatness — the businessmen — are now to be treated, by their nature and profession, as criminals.
 In the person of these seven men, it is the free-enterprise system that he was sentencing.

-According to her, any prosecution of businessmen is wrong and an infringement of their rights as individuals.
+In Rand’s opinion, any prosecution of businessmen is wrong and an infringement of their rights as individuals.
 In other words, businessmen should be allowed to do whatever they please, since punishing them would seriously harm the capitalist system and lead to its collapse.

 If you care about justice to minority groups, remember that businessmen are a small minority — a very small minority, compared to the total of all the uncivilized hordes on earth.
 Remember how much you owe to this minority — and what disgraceful persecution it is enduring.
 Remember also that the smallest minority on earth is the individual.
 Those who deny individual rights, cannot claim to be defenders of minorities.

 According to Rand’s biased and highly subjective judgment, businessmen can do no wrong, while the government can do no right.
-Everything done by businessmen is principled, noble, beneficial, rational, restrained, and justified, while everything done by government employees is unprincipled, base, harmful, irrational, unrestrained, and unjustified.
-The wooden and one-dimensional characters in her novels The Fountainhead and Atlas Shrugged exhibit this simple but false dichotomy.
+Everything done by businessmen is principled, noble, beneficial, rational, restrained, necessary, and justified, while everything done by government employees is unprincipled, base, harmful, irrational, unrestrained, unnecessary, and unjustified.
+The wooden, one-dimensional characters in her novels The Fountainhead and Atlas Shrugged exhibit this simple but false dichotomy.
 By making these mistaken claims, Rand exhibited the common contrary tendencies of admiration and contempt: while admiration makes one attribute everything good to the object of one’s admiration, contempt makes one blame everything bad on the object of one’s scorn.